software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > ![ER Diagram](./er-diagram.png)>
 > ```
 >
 > GitHub also supports [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) syntax for diagrams in Markdown files.
-Using Mermaid syntax makes it easier to maintain a diagrams.
+Using Mermaid syntax makes it easier to maintain diagrams.
 Take a look at Mermaid's [Entity Relationship Diagrams](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) documentation for more information.
 >
 > _Keep this documentation (like all other documentation) up-to-date_ when you add new entities for the application.